Mindfulness and Money in Retirement

 Concentration when you are young is your human capital.
 It can be your W-2 J.O.B. and a high savings rate.
 Or a personal business or real estate empire.

 Once you are rich, you aim human capital towards staying rich.
-While you should keep some concentration going (do what you love or what you are good at), it is also time to take some cards off the table.
+While you should keep some concentration (do what you love or are good at), it is also time to take some cards off the table.
 You’ve got to stay rich, too.

 Let’s talk about getting rich and staying rich.